brson/contract-game/doc/notes.md

 we're not going to get any useful info out of it.
 Oh well, let's prove it by doing the test.

-Holy shit.
+I run the contract.

+**A MIRACLE OCCURS.**

-The call worked.
+The `CallBuilder` call worked.
 No error.
 Our logs say so:

 ```
 DEBUG tokio-runtime-worker runtime:return value Ok(false)
 ```

+This is a huge suprise,
+as we made no changes to the `CallBuilder` invocation that we are aware of.

 WTF did we do differently this time!?